 Both cold and warm baths have good effects on our body and mind.
-But here, we focus yet on the benefits we can get from soaking in warm fragrant tub.
+But here, we focus yet on the benefits we can get from soaking in warm, fragrant tub.
 It is a delightful moment for retreat and relaxation.
 Warm bath after arriving from work makes you feel refreshed and pleasant.
-A short warm bath in the middle of the day refreshes us to continue our tasks for the rest of the day.
+A short warm bath in the middle of the day restores us to continue our tasks for the rest of the day.
 It is recommended to bathe for at least two hours after a combo meal to avoid intervening with digestion.
-A bath before going to bed helps you sleep soundly because the bath increases temperature of our body, while our body supplements by reducing its temperature making you sleep.
+A bath before going to bed helps you sleep soundly because the bath increases the temperature of our body, while our body supplements by reducing its temperature making you relax.

 Another way of preparing your bath is using 5 to 10 drops of authentic essential oil as a replacement for the herbs.
 Fill the tub with water and if you want to make a bath using lavender flowers in a sock just add 5 to 7 drops of lavender essential oil so that the scent does not evaporate before getting in.
-This way, essential oil is distributed and does not stay in just one part of the body.
+This way, the essential oil is distributed and does not stay in just one part of the body.
 Close bath curtain to hold in steam.

 Make sure to turn off the water while flossing or brushing and the prepared bath is already cool to a comfortable temp, get into it.
-At night, use citrus products like orange essential oil or lemon peel since you have been exposed to sunlight during the day.
+At night, use citrus products like an orange essential oil or lemon peel since you have been exposed to sunlight during the day.
 Opt for organic dried or fresh citrus peels.

 Oatmeal Bath relieves irritated skin, dermatitis, poison ivy, stress and high blood pressure.
 Whiz a handful of plain uncooked oatmeal in a blender or bind one-half cup into a bath bag.